southampton/linuxdesktopdocs/docs/desktops.rst

 i3 is a tiling window manager similar to wmii.
 It is not a full desktop environment and it is intended for advanced users.
-Unless you have experience with ultra-lightweight tiling window managers we do not recommend using i3.
+Unless you have experience with ultra lightweight tiling window managers we do not recommend using i3.

 You can use :doc:`deskctl` to install i3, or use the following command in a terminal::